gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 names exactly!)

 We are going to start by testing whether there is a relationship between temperature and dissolved oxygen, so let's start by telling our plot object that we want to map our temperature values to the x axis of our plot.
 We do this by adding (`+`) information to our plot object.
-Add this new line to your code and run both lines by highlighting them and pressing <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on your
+Add this new line to your code, ensure your cursor is somewhere within these commands, and run both lines by pressing <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on your keyboard:
-keyboard:

 ~~~